autoantwort/barplaner/README.md

  3. open an terminal and cd to /src/Nodejs-RestAPIs/ and run `npm run start`
  4. open another terminal and cd to /src/Vue.js-Client/ and run `npm run serve`

- Now you can visit http://localhost:4200 to test the website
+ Now you can visit http://localhost:4200 and login with Name: `Test` and Password: `Test`

  ## Run for production
  1. open /src/Nodejs-RestAPIs/app/config/env.js and set the following: